qxxxb/ctf/2021/union_ctf/sensitive_material/README.md

   X and Y offset, which I did through with trial and error.

-- Since the input to my script is a screenshot of lines of text in Notepad, I needed to do perfectly cut each line out of the screenshot so that they all had the same offset and padding.
+- Since the input to my script is a screenshot of lines of text in Notepad, I needed to perfectly cut each line out of the screenshot so that they all had the same offset.

-- Each line was offset, pixelated, and diffed individually with `image.png`.
+- Each line was then padded, pixelated, and diffed individually with `image.png`.

-Finally after several hours fighting PIL and NumPy, I was able to get some results.
+Finally after several hours fighting with PIL and NumPy, I got some results.

 So according to my script, which character best matches the 2nd character?
 SURPRISE IT'S ACTUALLY `S` LOL.
-Here are the characters ranked from best to worst (and `L` is actually below average, looks like I dodged a bullet):
+Here are the characters ranked from best to worst (somehow `L` is actually below average):
 ```
 S 5 3 t E 4 6 8 R 9 F B A k i Z X I 1 0 G K f 7 T 2 J l L b h N C Y d O P j W D M H U V Q g
 ```

-Repeat this for all the characters and here's what I got:
+I repeated this for the rest of the unknown characters in the flag and got:
 ```
 Y |
 S | 5 3 t E 4 6 8 R 9 F B A k i Z X I 1 0 G K f 7 T 2 J l L b h N C Y d O P j W D M H U V Q g